National Museum Of Singapore: Inspiring Journey Through Time

 The National Museum of Singapore and all its facilities are wheelchair and stroller accessible.

-There are designated accessible parking, manual wheelchairs for complimentary use, and stroller parking.
+There are designated accessible parking spaces, manual wheelchairs for complimentary use, and stroller parking.

 There are Quiet Corners and a Quiet Room for visitors who need a place to rest before they continue to explore the museum.